hanifzekri/DigiDargah_whmcs_payment_module/readme.md

 ---

-Thank you for using the DigiDargah Crypto Payment Gateway for WooCommerce!
+Thank you for using the DigiDargah Crypto Payment Gateway for WHMCS!
 We appreciate your business.

 ---